swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 ### Sequence-based initializer

-The proposed solution would add a new, failable initializer to `Dictionary` that accepts any sequence of `(Key, Value)` tuple pairs:
+The proposed solution would add a new, failable initializer to `Dictionary` that accepts any sequence of `(Key, Value)` tuple pairs.

 ```swift
 init?<S: Sequence where S.Iterator.Element == (key: Key, value: Value)>(
     _ keysAndValues: S)
 ```

-Instead of the techniques for recovering a `Dictionary` instance shown above, the proposed initializer would allow a much cleaner syntax:
+Instead of the techniques for recovering a `Dictionary` instance shown above, the proposed initializer would allow a much cleaner syntax.

 ```swift
 let viaProposed = Dictionary(evenOnly)!